magicsandbox-ai/magicsandbox/apps/Docs/functions.md

 Specifies how to decode the response from your Function's endpoint.
 Supported values:

 - `'json'` (default): Parse the response as JSON.
 If parsing fails, the response will be returned as a string.
+- `'msgpack'`: Parse the response using msgpack.
+If parsing fails, `requestFunction` will throw an error.
 - `'string'`: Decode the response as a UTF-8 string
 - `'bytes'`: Return the raw bytes as an ArrayBuffer